-The benefits to a good set of wardrobe basics is endless.
+The benefits of a good set of wardrobe basics are endless.
 Combat closet fatigue?
 Check.
 Look polished with the least amount of effort?
 Check.
 Feeling comfy in your own clothes?
 Check!
 A comfy tee, a good pair of jeans, and a cozy sweater — these are all classic must-haves for when you have that “I have nothing to wear” dilemma.
 (Spoiler alert: you always do.)
 But you don’t want to go running to your closest mall for some t-shirts to slip into, either.
 Basics should be the building blocks of your closet, which means that quality is of the essence.
 The upside is, there are so many brands out there that have made basics its mission with aesthetics that are anything but basic.

-Here are 9 brands with the best basics you should invest in!
+Here are brands with the best basics you should invest in!

 It all started for Kotn when founders Benjamin Sehl, Mackenzie Yeates, and Rami Helali wanted to create the “perfect t-shirt”.
 The ethos of this staple Toronto brand is entirely built on basics.
 Think crew neck tees, button-down shirts, and cozy hoodies all made with ethically-grown and manufactured Egyptian cotton.

 Think basics with a little bit of retro flair.
 For Betina Lou designer Marie-Eve Emond, the focus is on craftsmanship and making clothes that will last.
 Marie-Eve has also made it a point of working with other local talent, curating a mix of sustainable (and aesthetically-pleasing!) brands in her Montreal store.